-Did you know that karaoke actually originated from Japan, though it might be very different from the version in your country?
-Nonetheless, karaoke is popular across the country because you can free yourself from stress through singing (or howling) and enjoying good food!
+Did you know that karaoke actually originated in Japan, though it might be very different from the version in your country?
+Nonetheless, karaoke is popular across the country as a place where you can de-stress by singing (or howling) into the mic while enjoying good food!

-Instead of singing publicly on stage at a bar, karaoke in Japan usually comes with a private entertainment space for a group of friends or even singles.
+Instead of singing publicly on stage at a bar, spots for karaoke in Japan usually come with private entertainment spaces for a groups of friends or even singles.
 Karaoke is one of the best things to do in Tokyo.
 It’s a sanctuary where salarymen loosen their ties and let go of worries, and also a popular pastime for youngsters to relieve stress from studying and entertain themselves.

 Ready to learn more about karaoke in Japan?
 Scroll down to see our recommendations for the best places for karaoke in Tokyo!